Non-apology: Canada

 In November 2008, the Alberta legislature passed an amendment to the existing Alberta Evidence Act, R.S.A.
 2000, c.
 A-18, geared at protecting apologizing parties from risks of legal liability and loss of insurance coverage.
 Section 26.1 of the Act provides that an apology does not constitute an express or implied admission of fault or liability.
+British Columbia passed similar legislation in 2006, being the Apology Act, S.B.C.
+2006, c.
+19.

 Examples

 "Mistakes were made"

 The expression "mistakes were made" is commonly used as a rhetorical device, whereby a speaker acknowledges a situation was handled poorly or inappropriately but seeks to evade any direct admission or accusation of responsibility by using the passive voice.
 The acknowledgement of "mistakes" is framed in an abstract sense with no direct reference to who made the mistakes.
 An active voice construction would be along the lines of "I made mistakes" or "John Doe made mistakes."
 The speaker neither accepts personal responsibility nor accuses anyone else.
 The word "mistakes" also does not imply intent.

 The New York Times has called the phrase a "classic Washington linguistic construct".
 Political consultant William Schneider suggested this usage be referred to as the "past exonerative" tense, and commentator William Safire has defined the phrase as "[a] passive-evasive way of acknowledging error while distancing the speaker from responsibility for it".
 A commentator at NPR declared this expression to be "the king of non-apologies".
 While perhaps most famous in politics, the phrase has also been used in business, sports, and entertainment.